|

 • Many Americans grow overly certain about how the world works

-• Ideas about other places come from: media, secondhand stories, statistics
+• Ideas about places come from: media, secondhand stories, stats

 • None of these can convey the true essence of a place